-CHAPTER V - RELATIONSHIP WITH OTHER CONVENTIONS
+CHAPTER V - RELATIONSHIP WITH OTHER CONVENTIONS12

-Article XXI - Relationship with the UNIDROIT Convention on International Financial Leasing
+Article XXII - Relationship with the UNIDROIT Convention on International Financial Leasing

-The Convention as applied to space assets shall supersede the UNIDROIT Convention on International Financial Leasing in respect of the subject matter of this Protocol, as between States Parties to both Conventions.
+The Convention as applied to space assets shall supersede the UNIDROIT Convention on International Financial Leasing and the United Nations Convention on Contracts for the International Sale of Goods, in respect of the subject matter of this Protocol, as between States Parties to both Conventions.

-[ CHAPTER VI - FINAL PROVISIONS
+[CHAPTER VI - FINAL PROVISIONS

-Article XXII - Signature, ratification, acceptance, approval or accession
+Article XXIII - Signature, ratification, acceptance, approval or accession

 - 1.- This Protocol shall be open for signature in ... on ... by States participating in the Diplomatic Conference to Adopt a Space Assets Protocol to the Convention held at ... from ... to ...
-After ..., the Protocol shall be open to all States for signature at ... until it enters into force in accordance with Article XXIV. - 2.
+After ..., the Protocol shall be open to all States for signature at ... until it enters into force in accordance with Article XXV. - 2.
 This Protocol shall be subject to ratification, acceptance or approval by States which have signed it. - 3.
-Any State which does not sign this Protocol may accede to it at any time. - 4.- Ratification, acceptance, approval or accession is effected by the deposit of a formal instrument to that effect with the Depositary. - 5.
+Any State which does not sign this Protocol may accede to it at any time. - 4.
+Ratification, acceptance, approval or accession is effected by the deposit of a formal instrument to that effect with the Depositary.
+13 - 5.
 A State may not become a Party to this Protocol unless it is or becomes also a Party to the Convention.